New Russia Barometer XIV Questionnaire

 3 Dont know anyone

 G7 .
-Looking at this card, what would you say was the total income of your family during the last month from all sources?
-(SHOW CARD)
+Looking at this card, what would you say was the total income of your

 USE STANDARD INCOME CATEGORIES OF THE SURVEY INSTITUTE